featurist/fixture_farm/README.md

 end
 ```

-Now you can rewrite this test to use recorded fixtures:
+Running this test generates user and post fixtures.
+Now you can rewrite this test to use them:

 ```ruby
 test 'some stuff does the right thing' do